 More from SmarterTravel:

-After 20 years working in the travel industry, and 15 years writing about it, Tim Winship knows a thing or two about travel.
+After 20 years working in the travel industry, and 15 years writing about it, Tim Winship knows a thing or two about travel, including how to use the best hotel booking sites.
 Follow him on Twitter @twinship.